miekg/pgo/README.md

   "user:token" format, is user is omitted, `user` is used.
 This is a list because there can be more than one private registry.
 This should match any registries used in the compose file.
 - `compose`: alternate compose file to use.
-- `ignore`: don't restart the containers when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what network and port should they forward.
 - `networks`: which external network can this service use.
 Empty means all.
 - `env`: specify extra environment variables in "VAR=VALUE" notation (i.e. secrets).